Kansas City Royals pitcher dies in Dominican Republic

 - Former major league player Andy Marte also was killed in a weekend wreck

-(CNN)Kansas City Royals pitcher Yordano Ventura was killed Saturday in a car wreck in his native Dominican Republic, the team said Sunday.
+(CNN)Kansas City Royals pitcher Yordano Ventura, who helped his team win two pennants and a World Series, was killed Saturday in a car wreck in his native Dominican Republic, the team said Sunday.
 He was 25.

-Former major league player Andy Marte, 33, died Sunday in a separate wreck in the Dominican Republic, MLB.com reported.
+Another Dominican player, former major leaguer Andy Marte, 33, died Sunday in a separate wreck in the Caribbean nation, MLB.com reported.

 Ventura pitched in the 2014 and 2015 World Series and helped the Royals win a world championship in 2015, the statement said.
-He was drafted by the club in 2013 and had a 38-31 career pitching record.
+He was drafted by the club in 2013, had a 38-31 career pitching record and started in nine postseason games.

+Reports from the Dominican Republic said the crash happened on a highway in Rancho Arriba, a town in the province of San Jose de Ocoa, according to an article by mlb.com on the Royals official website.

+Ventura's hometown is Las Terrenas, where the funeral services are expected to take place, the article said.

 "Our prayers right now are with Yordano's family as we mourn this young man's passing," Royals general manager Dayton Moore said in the statement.
 "He was so young and so talented, full of youthful exuberance and always brought a smile to everyone he interacted with.
 We will get through this as an organization, but right now is a time to mourn and celebrate the life of Yordano."